WVURAIL/dspira/_posts/2020-12-17-WISRDUpdate.md

 tags: ['School-Teachers', 'Students', 'Hobbyists']
 categories: ['Community Labs']
 order: 1
+meta_description: "See how the WISRD student lab uses horn telescopes with a cosmic ray detector.
+Explore its search for radio signals from air showers."
 ---

 The Wildwood Institute for STEM Research and Development is a student research